roboticforest/roboticforest/README.md

 <!--
 And, [here is all the rest](https://github.com/roboticforest/school-work-graveyard) of my college work, both from PCC and WU.
 -->

-## Current Projects

-If you want to see progress on my game engine check out my [tumblr blog](https://www.tumblr.com/blog/rfgameproject) about it.

-Beyond that, I don't have a lot of other non-school projects going on *yet*.
-I've spent the last two years pouring myself into university work and have done the bulk of my software engineering during that time in all sorts of class assignments, most of it using Python 3.

-I have quite a few game ideas (and a few other programs) in mind and will be starting those projects as soon as I finish switching life tracks from university to full-time work.

 <!---
 roboticforest/roboticforest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.